devgateway/oc-explorer/README.md

 The project uses open source technologies exclusively, with the following list of key components:

 - [Spring Framework](https://projects.spring.io/spring-framework/) - for security, service oriented architecture and REST API.
-- [JPA persistence](http://hibernate.org/orm/) for temporarily storing and organizing the MS Excel Files containin the raw data.
+- [JPA persistence](http://hibernate.org/orm/) for temporarily storing and organizing the MS Excel Files containing the raw data.
 - [Apache POI](https://poi.apache.org/) for reading the native MS Excel input dataset.
 - [MongoDB](https://www.mongodb.org/) - as the native OCDS NoSQL datastore.
 We have implemented the whole OCDS 1.0 standard schema and all data used in analytics/maps as well as raw OCDS export is stored directly into this format in MongoDB.
 - [Apache Wicket](http://wicket.apache.org/) - for the admin interface that runs the upload/import process of raw data